 Two Celebrations in One Day

-I asked Brian if Isabella could stay at the party while I went home to help my mom prepare for my aunt's birthday.
+I asked the neighbor if my daughter could stay at the party while I went home to help my mom prepare for my aunt's birthday.
 Two parties in one day—it felt like a lot, but manageable.

-A little after 2pm, I went back to pick up Isabella and then returned home to finish cleaning.
+A little after 2 p.m., I went back to pick up my daughter and then returned home to finish cleaning.
 Not long after, people started arriving for my aunt's birthday.
 It was small and traditional—Swiss steak, mashed potatoes, homemade gravy, and peas.
 Comfortable food.
 Familiar faces.

 We ate, opened gifts, and sang happy birthday.
-And while all of that was happening, I kept cleaning in the background, knowing it was also a planned sleepover night with Eve and the girls.
+And while all of that was happening, I kept cleaning in the background, knowing it was also a planned sleepover night with Eve and her children.

 The Night Continues

-After the party—but before everyone had fully cleared out—I went to pick up Eve and the girls.
+After the party—but before everyone had fully cleared out—I went to pick up Eve and her children.
 I brought them back to my place and we tried to get the kids to sit down and watch a movie.
 That didn't work.
 Not even close.

-So Eve and I played a few games instead while the girls burned off energy in every other way possible.
+So Eve and I played a few games instead while the kids burned off energy in every other way possible.

 Once the kids were finally asleep, Eve and I watched Mr. Deeds.
 Nothing deep—just something easy.
-After the movie, we spent some quiet, affectionate time together, the kind that doesn't need words or explanation.
+After the movie, we spent some quiet time together, the kind that doesn't need words or explanation.

 Sitting With the Day